Pasteurisation kills harmful bacteria

 - the bacteria that causes tuberculosis.

 These bacteria most commonly cause severe diarrhoea and vomiting.
 Some have been linked with more serious complications that include:

 Illness caused by drinking raw milk

-Between 2014 and 2018, there were 25 reported outbreaks of illness associated with people consuming raw milk.
+From the start of 2019 to mid-2023, there have been 10 reported outbreaks of illness associated with people consuming raw milk.

 Many people with STEC infections from raw milk need to be hospitalised.
 Some even develop haemolytic uremic syndrome (HUS), which is life threatening.